Ant: Distribution and diversity

 Ants have a cosmopolitan distribution.
 They are found on all continents except Antarctica, and only a few large islands, such as Greenland, Iceland, parts of Polynesia and the Hawaiian Islands lack native ant species.
 Ants occupy a wide range of ecological niches and exploit many different food resources as direct or indirect herbivores, predators and scavengers.
 Most ant species are omnivorous generalists, but a few are specialist feeders.
 There is considerable variation in ant abundance across habitats, peaking in the moist tropics to nearly six times that found in less suitable habitats.
 Their ecological dominance has been examined primarily using estimates of their biomass: myrmecologist E. O. Wilson had estimated in 2009 that at any one time the total number of ants was between one and ten quadrillion (short scale) (i.e., between 1015 and 1016) and using this estimate he had suggested that the total biomass of all the ants in the world was approximately equal to the total biomass of the entire human race.
 More careful estimates made in 2022 which take into account regional variations puts the global ant contribution at 12 megatons of dry carbon, which is about 20% of the total human contribution, but greater than that of the wild birds and mammals combined.
 This study also puts a conservative estimate of the ants at about 20 × 1015 (20 quadrillion).

 Ants range in size from 0.75 to 52 mm, the largest species being the fossil Titanomyrma giganteum, the queen of which was 6 cm long with a wingspan of 15 cm.
-Ants vary in colour; most ants are red or black, but a few species are green and some tropical species have a metallic lustre.
+Ants vary in colour; most ants are yellow to red or brown to black, but a few species are green and some tropical species have a metallic lustre.
 More than 13,800 species are currently known (with upper estimates of the potential existence of about 22,000; see the article List of ant genera), with the greatest diversity in the tropics.
 Taxonomic studies continue to resolve the classification and systematics of ants.
 Online databases of ant species, including AntWeb and the Hymenoptera Name Server, help to keep track of the known and newly described species.
 The relative ease with which ants may be sampled and studied in ecosystems has made them useful as indicator species in biodiversity studies.